Why Google Now Treats Authors Like Entities (And How to Optimize Yours)

 Author entity signals collapse when implementation gets sloppy.
 Here’s what breaks trust with search engines and readers alike.

 Inconsistent naming torpedoes entity recognition.
+Probably the single most common failure mode I see.
 John Smith on one page, J. Smith on another, and John A. Smith in schema markup tells Google these might be three different people.
-Pick one canonical format and enforce it everywhere—bylines, schema, URLs, and author archive pages.
+Pick one canonical format and enforce it everywhere, bylines, schema, URLs, and author archive pages.

 Shallow or missing author bios signal low investment in expertise.
 A single sentence with no credentials, links, or context gives Google nothing to assess authority.
 Build bios that establish topical relevance: credentials, publications, years of experience, specific domains of knowledge.